-Being passionate about the rockabilly culture has sparked my creativity so much throughout the years that I have mastered many mid-century styles.
-Pompadours, victory rolls, soft saves, and pin curls used to take me hours and now with the help of my books and my half-wigs I have figured out how to manipulate my hair and take short cuts while I am at it.
+Being passionate about the Pin Up culture has sparked my creativity so much throughout the years that I have mastered many mid-century styles.
+Pompadours, victory rolls, soft saves, and pin curls used to take me hours and now with the help of my books, attending classes, and utilizing half-wigs/weaves I have figured out how to manipulate my hair and take short cuts while I am at it.
 I am still learning but am excited to show you my tips and tricks to make your life a hell of a lot easier.

 - I shampoo my entire head but I only condition the ends of my hair starting from the end of my scalp.